Have you heard of the ghillie suit? If you’re curious about what it is and how it’s used, you’ve come to the right place.

 A Brief History of Ghillie Suits

-The suit originated in Scotland, where gamekeepers used them to catch poachers.
-These early versions were called “ghillie cloaks” and were made from old burlap sacks and other discarded materials.
+The suit originated in Scotland in the 19th century, where gamekeepers, known as “ghillies,” used them to blend into the landscape while tracking poachers.
+These early suits were made from burlap and natural materials.

-Today, ghillie suits are used by military forces around the world, as well as by civilians in hunting and outdoor photography.
+Today, ghillie suits are used worldwide by military personnel, hunters, and outdoor enthusiasts.

 Learn more about their origins on Wikipedia’s Ghillie Suit page.